IvanZet/FSWD40-CodeReview10/README.md

 ## Link
 https://library.ivanzykov.net
 ## Description
 This is a website started in CodeFactory Vienna off-line web development school for learning purposes.
+It simulates a simple website that handles stored media in library.
+The goal is to practice CRUD operations in PHP with mySQL database according to MVC model.
 After graduation I continue improving the project.
-The goal of it is to practice CRUD operations in PHP with mySQL database according to MVC model.
 Main files are in the folder "biglibrary".
 ## Current Functionality
 - A user can register new account
 - He/she may login with the registered credentials and see media stored in the library